 Helen Schuckers, Founder of Anchor and Pine Collective

 "Austin offers an abundance of different activities ideal for any solo traveler looking for a mix of adventure, good eats, and a night on the town," Helen notes.
-To start your trip off in an adventurous spirit, she recommends a stop at NLand Surf Park, which is a few minutes from the airport or a self-guided kayak tour on Town Lake.
+To start your trip off in an adventurous spirit, she recommends a self-guided kayak tour on Town Lake.
 When you get hungry, Helen says South Congress has the best food options.
 At night, make the most of the city's live music.
 "There is a music venue that will suit your tastes and help you dance the night away with the locals," she says.

 "Kauai is one of the most peaceful places for solo travelers looking for solitude," Helen says.
 "Take an overnight backpacking trip on the Nā Pali Coastline, an 11-mile stretch of rugged hiking that has some of the most beautiful sunsets and stargazing in the world."
 Helen also recommends some secluded downtime at Polihale State Park, Secret Beach, and Keālia Beach when you want to relax.

 "Portland's accessibility to nature makes it an easy choice for outdoor enthusiasts," Helen says.
 "However, Portland's abundance of local businesses makes it a top choice for many solo wanderers looking for a good time without a lot of planning, too.
 Portland is a mecca of public transportation that can lead you to coffee shops, breweries, and donut shops with friendly locals always willing to have a chat."
 Helen's picks include Stumptown, Ecliptic Brewing, and the famous Voodoo Donuts.